HowestX/howestx-docs/final.md

 * `common.py` sets all the default variables, which can be overwritten by Ansible configuration
 * `server-vars.yml` (full location: TODO) sets configuration that will be used to provision the machine.
 This will be used to populate `*.env.json`.
 A list of all possible option can be found [here](https://github.com/edx/configuration/blob/master/playbooks/roles/edxapp/defaults/main.yml).

-Be wary that there are `.json` and `.yml` files, be mindful of the different syntax.
+Be wary that there are `.json` and `.yml` files.
+JSON and YAML have different syntaxes.

 ### edX license